isc-at/cpipe-for-AoC2020/README.md

-This is a practical example how cpipe can be used to communicate with modules written in a different
+This is a practical example how __CPIPE__ can be used to communicate with modules written in a different
 programming language as a somewhat realistic case based on [Advent of Code](https://adventofcode.com/) contest.

 ## Prerequisites